 - Section 106 consultation of the historic bridge is in process.

-- Property acquisition is in process.
+- Property acquisition is complete.

 - See the Washington State Travel Alerts page for current traffic information in your area.

 designing a new SR 162 Puyallup River Bridge?